 Hosts: Alaska Speedskating Club (ASC), Alaska Mountaineering and Hiking (AMH).

 Pre-Race Activities: Learn basic speedskating skills at any of the speedskating practices at the oval.
 Instruction is free.
 See the calendar for times.

 Volunteers: Races such as this are not possible help from volunteers like you.
 All race officials and organizers are unpaid volunteers.
 Non-racers can help at timing, bib-pickup and feed stations for longer races.
 Please email Peter Haeussler if you can help out.

 Questions?
 If you need more information or if you would like to volunteer to help, please contact race director Peter Haeussler (862-6586)

-The 2013 duathlon was the warmest ever (28 degrees) and was unusual in that ski trail had to be changed to inside the speedskating oval.
-The woman's winner was Lydia Blanchet - her second title, and the men's winner was Paul Butera.
-Father and son duo, Paul and Bob Butera won the men's relay and Trevor Harings and Lia Selmons won the mixed relay.
+The 2014 duathlon was the most fun ever, with warm temperatures, perfect ice, a great ski trail and blue skies.
+The woman's winner was Ana Jager - her second title, and the men's winner was Sam Dougherty.
+For the second year in a row a father and son duo, this time Lukas and Fred Stutzer won the men's relay and Ana Jager and Paul Butera won the mixed relay.
 For full results, click Here.